awsdocs/aws-codebuild-user-guide/doc_source/create-project-cli.md

 Do not use\.
 This object is used by the CodeBuild console only\.

 source/**reportBuildStatus**  <a name="cli.source.reportbuildstatus"></a>
 Specifies whether to send your source provider the status of a build's start and completion\.
 If you set this with a source provider other than GitHub, GitHub Enterprise Server, or Bitbucket, an `invalidInputException` is thrown\.
+To be able to report the build status to the source provider, the user associated with the source provider must have write access to the repo\.
+If the user does not have write access, the build status cannot be updated\.
+For more information, see [Source provider access](access-tokens.md)\.

 source/**buildStatusConfig**  <a name="cli.source.buildstatusconfig"></a>
 Contains information that defines how the CodeBuild build project reports the build status to the source provider\.
 This option is only used when the source type is `GITHUB`, `GITHUB_ENTERPRISE`, or `BITBUCKET`\.